Flat Base Change Formulas for $(\mathfrak{g},K)$-modules over Noetherian rings: Introduction

-is an isomorphism. \end{cond} \begin{ex} Finitely presented $k$-modules $V$ satisfy Condition \ref{1.1.3}. \end{ex} \begin{cond} Let $K$ be a flat affine group scheme over $k$.
+is an isomorphism. \end{enumerate} \end{cond} \begin{ex} Finitely presented $k$-modules $V$ satisfy Condition \ref{1.1.4} (2). \end{ex} \begin{cond} Let $K$ be a flat affine group scheme over $k$.
 Write $I_e$ for the kernel of the counit of the coordinate ring of $K$.
-Then $K$ is said to satisfy Condition \ref{1.1.5} if the $k$-modules $I_e/I_e^2$ and its dual $\fk=\Hom_k(I_e/I_e^2,k)$ enjoy Condition \ref{1.1.3}. \end{cond} \begin{ex} If $k$ is Noetherian, and $I_e/I_e^2$ is finitely generated then $\fk$ is also finitely generated.
-In particular, both $I_e/I_e^2$ and $\fk$ satisfy Condition \ref{1.1.3}. \end{ex} \begin{note} For a flat affine group scheme satisfying Condition \ref{1.1.5}, its Lie algebra will be denoted by the corresponding small German letter. \end{note} A pair consists of a flat affine group scheme $K$ satisfying Condition \ref{1.1.5} and a $k$-algebra $\cA$ with a $K$-action $\phi$, equipped with a $K$-equivariant Lie algebra homomorphism $\psi:\fk\to\cA$, where $\fk$ is the Lie algebra of $K$.
-Moreover, a pair is demanded to satisfy the equality $d\phi(\xi)=\left[\psi(\xi),-\right]$ for any $\xi\in\fk$, where $d\phi$ is the differential representation of $\psi$.
-The point of modification from \cite{H1} is on the condition of $I_e/I_e^2$.
-In loc.\ cit., we required that $I_e/I_e^2$ is finitely generated and projective (\cite{H1} Condition 2.2.2).
-For a pair $(\cA,K)$, an $(\cA,K)$-module is a $K$-module, equipped with a $K$-equivariant $\cA$-module structure such that the two induced actions of $\fk$ coincide (\cite{H1}).
+Then $K$ is said to satisfy Condition \ref{1.1.6} if the $k$-modules $I_e/I_e^2$ and its dual $\fk=\Hom_k(I_e/I_e^2,k)$ enjoy Condition \ref{1.1.4} (1) and (2) respectively. \end{cond} \begin{ex} If $k$ is Noetherian, and $I_e/I_e^2$ is finitely generated then $\fk$ is also finitely generated.
+In particular, both $I_e/I_e^2$ and $\fk$ satisfy Condition \ref{1.1.4} (2). \end{ex} \begin{note} For a flat affine group scheme satisfying Condition \ref{1.1.6}, its Lie algebra will be denoted by the corresponding small German letter. \end{note} A pair consists of a flat affine group scheme $K$ satisfying Condition \ref{1.1.6} and a $k$-algebra $\cA$ with a $K$-action $\phi$, equipped with a $K$-equivariant Lie algebra homomorphism $\psi:\fk\to\cA$.
+Moreover, a pair is demanded to satisfy the equality $d\phi(\xi)=\left[\psi(\xi),-\right]$ for any $\xi\in\fk$, where $d\phi$ is the differential representation of $\phi$.
+The point of modification from \cite{MR4007195} is on the condition of $I_e/I_e^2$.
+In loc.\ cit., we required that $I_e/I_e^2$ is finitely generated and projective (\cite{MR4007195} Condition 2.2.2).
+For a pair $(\cA,K)$, an $(\cA,K)$-module is a $K$-module, equipped with a $K$-equivariant $\cA$-module structure such that the two induced actions of $\fk$ coincide (\cite{MR4007195}).
 We consider a version to replace algebras $\cA$ by Lie algebras $\fg$.
 Remark that in this paper, we do not discuss differential graded modules like loc.\ cit.
-Then the same arguments as \cite{H1} and \cite{H2} still work. \begin{lem} Let $(\cA,K)\to(\cB,L)$ be a map of pairs in the sense above.
-Then we have a forgetful functor $\cF^{\cA,K}_{\cB,L}$ from the category of $(\cB,L)$-modules to that of $(\cA,K)$-modules, and it admits a right adjoint functor $I^{\cB,L}_{\cA,K}$. \end{lem}
+Then the same arguments as \cite{MR4007195} Section 2.3 and \cite{1606.04320} Theorem 2.1.1 still work. \begin{lem} Let $(\cA,K)\to(\cB,L)$ be a map of pairs in the above sense.
+Then we have a forgetful functor $\cF^{\cA,K}_{\cB,L}$ from the category of $(\cB,L)$-modules to that of $(\cA,K)$-modules, which admits a right adjoint functor $I^{\cB,L}_{\cA,K}$. \end{lem}